 Lydia Sweatt is a writer who loves balancing her article/blog time indoors with a healthy dose of nature.
 She bikes, hikes, and identifies edible plants along the way.

-As a creator, you should know what these updates are to better grow your channel.
 We’ve seen creators get more views with Shorts, but the challenging part is keeping the momentum going.
+And with many updates over the years, you may have to think differently about how you create Shorts.

 - Shorts are appearing in search results, so you should absolutely create them.

-- If you focus on making unique Shorts that go viral, subscribers will find you.
+- If you focus on making unique Shorts that go viral, subscribers will find you eventually.

-- Musical Shorts may contain trends or dance challenges, which means you should research topics and songs before you press record.
+- Musical Shorts may contain trends or dance challenges, so research those topics before you press record.

 Now that you have some background knowledge, here are four tips to grow your channel with YouTube Shorts.

-1. YouTube Shorts are Becoming More Discoverable; don’t Hesitate to Post Them!
+1. YouTube Shorts are More Discoverable; Don’t Hesitate to Post Them!

 - Next to your profile icon, click the magnifying glass at the top right corner of the screen.

-- Type a channel name into the search bar and tap the appropriate result when it pops up.
+- Type your desired keywords into the search bar and tap the appropriate result when it pops up.

-- Scroll down past the first few results – the icon that takes you to the channel, latest posts from the channel, and regular, horizontal videos – until you see the Shorts beta shelf.
+- Scroll down past the first few results — the regular, horizontal videos — until you see the Shorts shelf.
+Here you'll find Shorts related to your search term.

-When we search for vidIQ, a shelf filled with vidIQ Shorts appears in the results.
-This contains some Shorts we’ve posted as well as those from other creators who talk about vidIQ.
+When we search for vidIQ, a shelf filled with Shorts called "Latest Shorts from vidIQ" appears in the results.
+This may contain Shorts we’ve posted as well as those from other creators who talk about vidIQ.
+So just by posting Shorts, you've created one more way for viewers to find your channel.

 2. Accept That Views, Not Subscribers, Are the Immediate Benefit of Creating Shorts